A vintage, country wedding

 We did all of the styling ourselves – around the property, in the garden and in the marquee.
 We folded the napkins, set the tables and shared our wine – just as we would do if we had people over for lunch or dinner.
 My mum even made the wedding cake.

-Here’s some of our favourite photos from our big vintage country wedding.
+Here’s some of our favourite photos from our big vintage country wedding with lots of founding pieces in the Betty May collection.
 Hope you enjoy them.

 Photography by Nerida Phelan Photography.